 Craft Your Own Silhouette Gift Bags

 Easy to paint, fun to cut and fold, this craft can be enjoyed by the whole family.
 The silhouette is cut out of black construction paper.
 The sunset sky is painted on watercolor paper, then they are folded to make a gift bag.
 Several parts to this one make it an ongoing project to keep the kids and teens interested for a couple of days.
 Try making a haunted house silhouette and use the bags for Halloween.
+Use for gifts for birthdays, holidays, Christmas, baby showers, wedding showers, or any other gift-giving event.
 But be careful.
-Your friends might just like the bag more than the gift!
+Your friends might just like the bag more than the gift you put inside!

 “Art is the most exact transcription possible of my most intimate impression of nature.”